Spin dependent analysis of homogeneous and inhomogeneous exciton decoherence in magnetic fields

 \section{Results and Discussion}

-The PL spectra at a lattice temperature of $T_{\text{L}}=3.6 \text{ K}$ are presented in Fig.~\ref{fig1}a for various laser power densities.
-Here, the main electron-heavy hole emission peak at $1.615 \text{ eV}$, labeled as e-hh, corresponds to the $1s$ ground state recombination.~\cite{Molenkamp1988} At high laser power densities an emission at $1.621\text{ eV}$, labeled as e-hh1, is ascribed to the $2s$ exciton state.~\cite{Molenkamp1988,kajikawa1993} The e-hh spectral tail in Fig.~\ref{fig1}a follows a Boltzmann distribution function, $f \propto \exp \left(-\hbar\omega/k_{\text{B}}T_{\text{eff}}\right)$ where $\hbar\omega$ is the emitted photon energy while $T_{\text{eff}}$ is the hot-exciton effective temperature.
-The value of $1/T_{\text{eff}}$ extracted from the e-hh emission tail is presented in Fig.~\ref{fig1}b as a function of the photon flux density defined as $F=P/(\hbar\omega_{\text{l}})$, with $P$ being the laser power density and $\hbar\omega_{\text{l}}$ the laser energy.~\cite{Shah1969} In Fig.~\ref{fig1}b, the flux density has been normalized to the maximum value of the experimental range, $\tilde{F}=F/F_{\text{max}}$ for two different lattice temperatures.
+The PL spectra at a lattice temperature of $T_{\text{L}}=3.6 \text{ K}$ are presented in Fig.~\ref{fig1}(a) for various laser power densities.
+Here, the main electron-heavy hole emission peak at $1.615 \text{ eV}$, labeled as e-hh, corresponds to the $1s$ ground state recombination.~\cite{Molenkamp1988} At high laser power densities an emission at $1.625\text{ eV}$, labeled as e-hh1, is ascribed to the $2s$ exciton state.~\cite{Molenkamp1988,kajikawa1993}